pobot-nros/nros-youpi2/README.rst

 for stepping the 6 motors contained in the arm.
 The control software was a proprietary one, targeting for this computer only.

-For more detail about Youpi : http://youpi.forler.ch/ (French)
+For more detail about Youpi : `<http://youpi.forler.ch/>`_ (French)

-One copy of this arm has been donated to POBOT association (http://www.pobot.org) by a teacher, since it was no more used (nor usable) for years and thus was taking place in his lab for nothing.
+One copy of this arm has been donated to `POBOT association <http://www.pobot.org>`_ by a teacher, since it was no more used (nor usable) for years and thus was taking place in his lab for nothing.
 He gave it to us as a source of mechanical spare parts in his mind.

 However, since we cannot bear destroying something that could possibly still work, we have first developed an interface connected on the DB25 port for generating the proper signals based on commands sent on a serial link.
-This has been done with an Arduino for the hardware part, and the protocol used by the Dynamixel servos (http://http://www.robotis.com/xe/dynamixel_en) for the communication layer.
+This has been done with an Arduino for the hardware part, and the protocol used by the `Dynamixel servos <http://www.robotis.com/xe/dynamixel_en>`_ for the communication layer.

-Complemented with a Raspberry Pi implementing a Videotex (https://en.wikipedia.org/wiki/Videotex) server, this has resulted in a 80ies flavoured demonstrator (http://www.pobot.org/Le-mariage-des-annees-80-et-2010.html) presented during the French national scientific event (Fête de la Science - http://www.fetedelascience.fr/).
+Complemented with a Raspberry Pi implementing a `Videotex <https://en.wikipedia.org/wiki/Videotex>`_ server, this has resulted in a 80ies flavoured `demonstrator <http://www.pobot.org/Le-mariage-des-annees-80-et-2010.html>`_ presented during the French national scientific event (`Fête de la Science <http://www.fetedelascience.fr/>`_).

 The present
 ===========